Domain driven design

 - Business rules for managing

-entity. - Direct instantiation of
+Productobjects are encapsulated within theGroupentity. - Direct instantiation of

-is not allowed outside theGroup
+Productis not allowed outside theGroupcontext.

 3. Value Objects (Optional)